 How to Make Whole Wheat Blueberry Muffins

-These healthy blueberry muffins come together in about 30 minutes, and less than half of that time is devoted to prep.
+These blueberry muffins come together in about 35 minutes, and less than half of that time is devoted to prep.
 So even though they’re great for making in advance, they’re also quick enough to whip up on the spot!

-- Heat Oven & Line Pan: Preheat the oven to 375°F. Line a 24-count muffin pan with nonstick muffin liners (you’ll only need 16 liners).
+- Prep Your Tools: Preheat the oven to 375°F. Line a 24-count muffin pan with nonstick muffin liners (you’ll only need 16 liners).

 - Combine Wet Ingredients: Add the honey, greek yogurt, coconut oil, vanilla extract and eggs to a large bowl, whisking until everything is combined.